CoderDojo-Content/Intermediate-Wearables/en/design-your-circuit.md

 6. Ready to start sewing?
 Once you have everything marked out, set aside all the pieces and grab a needle and some conductive thread.
 About 20cm should be enough to begin with if your pixels are quite close together.
  * If you have an embroidery hoop, place your fabric into it.
 The whole shape you marked out should fit inside.

-7. You will sew the **data** line first, which is identified by the little arrows.
+7. You will sew the **data** line first.
 Take your first pixel and put it in place, with the arrows pointing towards where the next one will be.
 Attach it to the fabric by sewing through the pin with the arrow that points **away** from the LED in the centre.
 This is the **data out** pin.
  * Be sure to make a secure connection by sewing three or four stitches tightly through the pin.

 8. Sew a running stitch to the spot where the next pixel will go.
 Then take the next pixel and place it onto its spot, with the arrows pointing away from the first one and towards the next spot.